-The next encounter, and perhaps the funniest was when our dog Della met a large bullfrog croosing the road.
-LIttle miss inquisitive stuck her nose right down on the frog's back and when it jumped forward to get away she jumped twice as far backwards.
+The next encounter, and perhaps the funniest was when our dog Della met a large bullfrog cruising the road.
+Little miss inquisitive stuck her nose right down on the frog's back and when it jumped forward to get away she jumped twice as far backwards.
 Then she started following the frog, jump for jump, and she was taking off and landing on all four legs at once.
 I was laughing myself silly by the time the frog made it to the culvert on the other side of the road.

 Della also discovered our last reptile.
 She was sniffing around the rock wall where I had last seen the lizard.
 Imagine my surprise then when she pushed a large rock off and revealed a snake!
 She was trying to paw at it and sniff it.
-I was a little disappointed to see her curiousity was stronger than her survival instict, for while this was just a garter snake, we do have copperheads on the property.
+I was a little disappointed to see her curiosity was stronger than her survival instinct, for while this was just a garter snake, we do have copperheads on the property.
 Maybe she'll know to stay away from the bigger ones if she comes across them.

 Tuesday, May 19, 2009

 As I mentioned in my introductory entry, when we moved to